If you’ve gotten a foreclosure notice of default and want to know what to do, keep reading.

 If you’ve received a notice of default, don’t wait.
 Time is definitely of the essence, and you should take action.

-Here are a few key steps you should take:
+Here are a few key steps you should take if you receive a foreclosure notice:

 1) Stay calm and don’t panic.